johannst/notes/src/tools/gdb.md

 main () at test.c:10
 10      set(&s, 2);

+# Define the watchpoint on the location of the object to watch.

+(gdb) watch -l s->v

+# This is equivalent to the following.

 (gdb) p &s->v
 $1 = (int *) 0x7fffffffe594

-# Define a watchpoint o the address of the member variable of the s instance.
+# Define a watchpoint to the address of the member variable of the s instance.
 # This of course only makes sense as long as the s instance is not moved in memory.

 (gdb) watch *0x7fffffffe594